raspberrypi/pico-sdk/CONTRIBUTING.md

 ## Report bugs using GitHub's [issues](https://github.com/raspberrypi/pico-sdk/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/raspberrypi/pico-sdk/issues/new).

-Please include as much detail as possible, and ideally a some code to reproduce the problem.
+Please include as much detail as possible, and ideally some code to reproduce the problem.

 ## Contributing code